 AltaVista hosts the Boys Hope Girls Hope (BHGH) annual back-to-school crab feast each September.
 This event brings people together to donate to a great cause while enjoying food and drinks.
 Donations benefit the organization by paying for the kids’ education, the homes they live in, and resources needed.
 The crab feast allows donors to meet the kids and learn why the program is successful.
-All scholars in the BHGH 2018 graduating class went on to attend and thrive in programs at 4-year universities throughout the country.
-Last year, we successfully raised $45K for BHGH Baltimore at the crab feast.
+All scholars in the BHGH 2021 graduating class went on to attend and thrive in programs at 4-year universities throughout the country.
+This year, we successfully raised over $50,000 for BHGH Baltimore at the crab feast.

 Every December, AltaVista volunteers at Maryland Food Bank in Baltimore in strive to end hunger in Maryland.
 The company arrives at the warehouse to sort and box food that will be distributed to individuals and families in need.
 This volunteering experience allows Maryland Food Bank to get the food out of the warehouse quicker, protecting the food from contamination and allowing it for proper usage.
 Maryland Food Bank is a non-profit relief organization that has a mission to end hunger in Maryland and is the leading anti-hunger program in the state.
 The organization has been running for more than 35 years and partners with communities across the state to give food to individuals and families.